The Annual Fund is an important part of what makes Temple Sinai a place that “meets every member where they are.”

 Religious School – Provides for the activities of the Religious School including tuition scholarships.

 Simcha Leaves – Share family simchas by inscribing a permanent leaf to the carved wood Simcha Tree displayed in the foyer.
 Contributions are directed to temple operations.
+Donations can be sent in via check accompanied by this form.

 Sinai Assisted Housing Foundation (Sinai House) – Provides for the 4-unit transitional housing facility which assists formerly homeless families become independent, stable and financially self-sufficient by providing them with housing, support and social services in a nurturing environment.
 (Checks should be made out to Sinai House.)

 Yahrzeit Plaques – To memorialize the death of a loved one in perpetuity, a brass plaque is purchased.
 Each year, the plaque is displayed at the time of yahrzeit on a wall in the main lobby.
+Donations can be sent in via check accompanied by this form.

 Youth – Provides scholarships for youth activities, including attending URJ regional and national programs, and support for youth-focused programs at the temple.